-4. The fibres are run through a machine with “metal teeth” which straightens and bends the fibres into slivers.
+4. The fibers are run through a machine with “metal teeth” which straightens and bends the fibers into slivers.
 The carding process also gets rid of access dirt and contamination.

-5. Spinning is where the wool fibres are turned into yarns.
-During the spinning wool fibres are drawn out and twisted together.
+5. Spinning is where the wool fibers are turned into yarns.
+During the spinning wool fibers are drawn out and twisted together.

 6. Weaving or Knitting.
 The yarn is either weaved or knitted and made into a fabric.

-Soft: Merino fibres are exceptionally fine, ranging from 11,5 to 21.5 microns (a human’s hair is 40 microns!), which enables the fibres to bend more than coarser wool fibres.
+Soft: Merino fibers are exceptionally fine, ranging from 11,5 to 21.5 microns (a human’s hair is 40 microns!), which enables the fibers to bend more than coarser wool fibers.
 The result; a soft and luxurious feel when worn against the skin.